yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 Fix invocation and output can be modified by optional keywords.

-The *start* keyword specifies that the first invocation should be no earlier than the step number given (but will still occur on a multiple of *Nfreq*).
+The *start* keyword specifies that the first computation should be no earlier than the step number given (but will still occur on a multiple of *Nfreq*).
 The default is step 0.
 Often input values can be 0.0 at time 0, so setting *start* to a larger value can avoid including a 0.0 in a longer series.

-The *history* allows keeping a record of previous results.
-By default, only the most recent invocation is accessible.
+The *history* keyword stores the Nrecent most recent outputs on Nfreq timesteps, so they can be accessed as global outputs of the fix.
+By default, only the most recent output is accessible.
+For example, if history 10 is specified and Nfreq = 1000, then on timestep 20000, the Nfreq outputs from steps 20000, 19000, ...
+11000 are available for access.
+See below for details on how to access the history values.

-For example, this will output values which are delayed by 10 invocations, meaning 10000 time steps:
+For example, this will store the outputs of the previous 10 Nfreq time steps, i.e. a window of 10000 time steps:

 .. code-block:: LAMMPS

    fix 1 all ave/moments 1 200 1000 v_volume mean history 10

-The previous results can be accessed by additional rows on the fix output array, containing the N-th last evaluation result.
-For example, the most recent result of the first input value would be accessed as "f_name[1][1]", "f_name[1][4]" is the 4th most recent and so on.
-Vector access is always the same as the first array row, corresponding to the most recent result.
+The previous results can be accessed as values in a global array output by this fix.
+Each column of the array is the vector output of the N-th preceding Nfreq timestep.
+For example, the most recent result of the third input value would be accessed as "f_name[3][1]", "f_name[3][4]" is the 4th most recent and so on.
+The current vector output is always the first column of the array, corresponding to the most recent result.

-This fix can be used in conjunction with :doc:`fix halt <fix_halt>` to stop a run automatically if a quantity is converged to within some
+To illustrate the utility of keeping output history, consider using this fix in conjunction with :doc:`fix halt <fix_halt>` to stop a run automatically if a quantity is converged to within some desired tolerance:
-limit:

 .. code-block:: LAMMPS